Efficient high-order accurate Fresnel diffraction via areal quadrature and the nonuniform FFT: Performance tests and results

 Table~\ref{t:kite} reports CPU timings and errors for these same tasks at converged $n$ and $m$ quadrature parameters.
+(The areal quadrature generation is not included, but was found to be negligible.)
 NSLI (known to achieve 13--14 digits with these parameters) is used as the reference for all errors.
 A state of the art edge integral code, BDWF \cite{cady12} (as available in SISTER\cite{SISTER}, and documented in \cite{fresnaqgit}) is also tested with the same $n$: while its median errors are as expected from its use of a 2$^\tbox{nd}$-order accurate midpoint rule, its maximum errors are larger than 1.
 These huge errors appear to be confined to a few target points very near $\pO$, the geometric shadow edge.
 The main conclusions from Table~\ref{t:kite} are then: \bi \item In this setting, the proposed NUFFT based methods are $100$ to $300$ times faster than the edge integral methods (for arbitrary targets), or $400$ to $600$ times faster (for gridded targets). \item The proposed methods {\em robustly} (uniformly at all targets) achieve close to the requested error. \item At the largest $\lambda z$ ($\fr \approx 12.8$), the t1 achieves $\sim 10^7$ targets/second, and the t3 achieves $\sim 4\times 10^6$ targets/second, with only a weak dependence on tolerance.
 These are only slightly slower for $\fr$ ten times larger. \item At the smallest $\lambda z=10^{-3}$ ($\fr \approx 1280$) the asymptotic $\bigO(\fr^2 \log \fr)$ cost has started to dominate.
 Note that 134 million nodes are being mapped to 10 million targets in around 10 seconds. \ei

 Since under the hood the NUFFT uses FFTs, the reader might worry about their RAM usage.
 It is very mild: for t1 (gridded) cases the FFT size is $5/4$ times (for $\eps\ge 10^{-9}$, or twice otherwise) the requested grid size, in each dimension.
 For t3, FFT dimensions scale like $\fr$: for the smallest $\fr\approx 12.8$, the FFT is a tiny $216\times 288$.
 This is to be compared with the $32768\times32768$ FFT needed for a sub-pixel sampling method to reach around 6-digit accuracy in $u$ in various tests \cite{harness18} at similar $\fr$.
 In the penultimate row of the table $\fr$ is $10^2$ times larger, yet the FFT is only $7500\times 9600$ (similar to the maximum $r^2/\lambda z \approx 8900$ zones), and total RAM usage is 17 GB, about the largest the laptop can handle.